Pyroxenium/Basalt/docs/objects/Input.md

 Input objects allow you to create a field where the user can enter text.

-In addition to the Object and VisualObject methods, Input objects have the following methods:
+Input objects are derived from Object, VisualObject, and ChangeableObject.
+Input objects have the following additional methods:

 |   |   |
 |---|---|